mehulagg/gitlab/doc/ci/variables/README.md

 ## Limit the environment scope of a CI/CD variable

+By default, all CI Variables are available to any job in a pipeline, which means that if a project were to use a tool in a test job, and that tool was compromised, it could expose all CI Variables that were used only by a deployment job.
+This is a common scenario in supply chain attacks.

-You can limit the environment scope of a variable by [defining which environments](../environments/index.md) it can be available for.
+GitLab helps mitigate supply chain attacks by limiting the environment scope of a variable by [defining which environments and their corresponding jobs](../environments/index.md) it can be available for.

 To learn more about scoping environments, see [Scoping environments with specs](../environments/index.md#scoping-environments-with-specs).

+To learn more about ensuring CI Variables are only exposed in pipelines running from Protected Branches or Tags, see [Protect a CI/CD Variable](#protect-a-cicd-variable).

 ## Deployment variables